Vietnam.vn - Nền tảng quảng bá Việt Nam

 Then Van Thien at the opening ceremony.

-Sitting in the new classroom, Thien shyly said: “I am very happy to go to school.
+Sitting in the new class, Thien shyly said: “I am very happy to go to school.
 My house is in Kien Thiet commune, far from school, so I live in a rented house, and the government supports my rent.
 I dream of studying Information Technology in the future.”

-The opening ceremony of the new school year of Chieng So Ethnic Boarding Secondary School (Muong Luan Commune, Dien Bien) was held at the headquarters of the People's Committee of Muong Luan Commune (former headquarters of Chieng So Commune) because the school was severely affected by the flood.
+The opening ceremony of the new school year of Chieng So Ethnic Boarding Secondary School (Muong Luan Commune, Dien Bien) was held at the headquarters of the People's Committee of Muong Luan Commune (former headquarters of Chieng So Commune) because the school was heavily affected by the flood.

-Mr. Nguyen Danh Hy, the school’s principal, said: “The whole school has about 530 students, of which more than 300 are boarding students.
-By the afternoon of September 4, all preparations for the opening day had been completed.”
+Mr. Nguyen Danh Hy, the school's principal, said: "The whole school has about 530 students, of which more than 300 are boarding students.
+By the afternoon of September 4, all preparations for the opening day were completed."
 Due to large cracks appearing in 6 two-story classrooms, the school was forced to relocate all classrooms.
-The local government has repaired and renovated the cultural house, gymnasium, hall and old offices into 6 classrooms to serve the new school year.
+The local government repaired and renovated the cultural house, gymnasium, hall and old offices into 6 classrooms to serve the new school year.

 7612.jpg